Austin Schulfer

-Austin Schulfer (born December 22, 1995) is an American professional baseball pitcher who is a free agent.
+Austin Schulfer (born December 22, 1995) is an American professional baseball pitcher for El Águila de Veracruz of the Mexican League.

 Career

 Schulfer played college baseball for the Milwaukee Panthers for four seasons.
 As a senior, he went 6–5 with a 2.96 ERA in 14 starts.

 Minnesota Twins

 Schulfer was drafted in the 19th round, with the 574th overall selection, of the 2018 Major League Baseball draft by the Minnesota Twins.
 After signing with the team, he was assigned to the Elizabethton Twins of the Rookie-level Appalachian League, where he went 3–0 with a 1.58 ERA in 11 appearances with seven starts.
 Schulfer spent the 2019 season with the Single–A Cedar Rapids Kernels of the Midwest League and went 7–6 with a 3.96 ERA and 124 strikeouts in 97 2/3 innings pitched.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Schulfer played for the Double-A Wichita Wind Surge in 2021 and had a 6–8 record with a 4.34 ERA in 24 starts.
 He returned to Wichita at the beginning of the 2022 season and was moved to a role as a relief pitcher.
 He made 15 appearances and had a 0.39 ERA before earning a promotion to the Triple-A St. Paul Saints.

 Schulfer made 41 appearances for St. Paul during the 2023 season, posting a 7-3 record and 3.79 ERA with 51 strikeouts over 57 innings of work.
 Schulfer made 11 appearances for St. Paul in 2024, compiling a 5.09 ERA with 14 strikeouts across 17 2/3 innings pitched.
 He was released by the Twins organization on June 7, 2024.